M.N. Miller’s Film Year in Review

 Harry Bellefonte, BlacKkKlansman

-The great Harry Bellefonte, in a powerful turn, retelling the lynching of Jerome Turner to a group of young activists.
-The scene is so moving it causes a visceral reaction for the right and wrong seasons.
+In a powerful turn, retelling the lynching of Jerome Turner to a group of young activists.
+The scene is so moving it causes a visceral reaction for the right and wrong reasons.

 Best Cameo, Second Take